dannysofftie/eslint-typescript/README.md

-# Pre-setup esliint & Typescript config
+# Ready to use ESLint & Typescript config

 A base tsconfig for typescript projects, this module includes configs for: